 Study your minor in Geography at King's

-If you've ever stared in wonder at the mighty Rocky Mountains, explored the array of vegetation found in British Columbia, or have simply wanted to know more about the world you live in, King's minor in Geography is a great fit for you.
-Explore the relationship between humans and the natural environment by choosing a study a Geography minor as part of your degree.
+If you've ever stared in wonder at the mighty Rocky Mountains, explored the array of vegetation found in British Columbia or have simply wanted to know more about the world you live in, King's minor in Geography is a great fit for you.
+Explore the relationship between humans and the natural environment by choosing to study a Geography minor as part of your degree.

 Geography Program Highlights

-- Investigate the processes that influence landforms, vegetation, and soils.
+- Investigate the processes that influence landforms, vegetation and soil

 Geography Program Options